bio-tools/biotoolsDocs/curators_guide.rst

 Individual attribute guidelines are organised as follows:

 - **Automatically verified** guidelines are checked as part of automated QC performed periodically by the bio.tools system
-- **Manually verified** guidelines are checked as part of manual QC performed by bio.tools admin
+- **Manually verified** guidelines are checked as part of manual QC performed by trusted curators (bio.tools admin, entry owners *etc.*)
-- **Tips and notes** are not verified
+- Advice given in boxes (notes, tips, caution *etc.* are not verified

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in `RFC 2119 <http://www.ietf.org/rfc/rfc2119.txt>`_ as follows: